FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ### Revocation

 Because it is difficult to invalidate JWTs once issued--one of their benefits is that they are stateless, which means that their holders don't need to reach out to any server to verify they are valid--you should keep their lifetime on the order of hours or minutes, rather than days or months.
-Such quick expiration means that should they fall into the wrong hands, access lifetimes are limited.
+Such quick expiration means that should a JWT be stolen, the stolen JWT will eventually expire and no longer be accepted by the consumer.

 But there are times, such as a data breach or a user logging out of your application, when you'll want to revoke tokens, either across a system or on a more granular level.
 You have a few choices here.
 These are in order of how much effort implementation would require from the token consumer:

-* let tokens expire.
+* Let tokens expire.
 No effort required here.
-* have the creator rotate the secret or private key.
+* Have the creator rotate the secret or private key.
 This invalidates all extant tokens.
-* use a 'time window' solution in combination with webhooks.
+* Use a 'time window' solution in combination with webhooks.
 Read more about this option and [revoking JWTs](/learn/expert-advice/tokens/revoking-jwts) in general.

 ### Keys